mbossX/medoo/README.md

     alter(table, action, column)
     action(actions)
 ```
-Usage of _medoo_ is simply like medoo.php, please read [medoo.php doc](http://medoo.in/doc) here is just a little dif.
+Usage of _medoo_ is simply like medoo.php, please read [catfan/Medoo doc](http://medoo.in/doc) here is just a little dif.
 >As in php, object is use [] to init, but in javascript it use {}.
 >So just change [] to {} if nessesary.